Sintrop/regeneration-credit/docs-site/docs/contracts/shared/Poolable.md

 function tokensPerEra(uint256 currentEpoch, uint256 halvingFactor) public view returns (uint256)
 ```

-Tokens of actual ERA
+Tokens of actual ERA.

-_Returns the amount of tokens to be distributed to users in current era_
+_Returns the amount of tokens to be distributed to users in current era._

 #### Parameters